adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 This is the **Real** Progressive Enhancement and something that has been talked about years and years before I wrote this article.

 <!--

+Do i want to show how the world is failing at this?

 https://jsfiddle.net/adamsilver/pa9ge39x/3/embedded/result/